EthanRutherford/AdventureGame/README.md

 ## Bulletin
 (Put stuff here that you want people to see...)
+* Fixed compiler problems for Windows build ( my version of GCC accepted; sorry, I meant to test on Windows ;) )
+	* As it turned out, EthanW had an enum with a Treasure element, which was shadowing the Treasure class name
 * Roger, read this: my idea for the item array works like this: we have an item array, containing every item to be in the game.
 The index in the array is the item ID.
 When we get input, the string is translated into int by finding the item with matching name (case insensitive) by the game class.
 Then, we pass IDs to the room, or the player (depending on the function we are using) and the player and room don't do further lookups, they merely use the id.
 Their int arrays for numItems have the same idea: the index of the array is the id. that way, we simply can check value at numItems[id] and go on from there.
 If items interact with objects the way I've written objects, then the object needs nothing from item except the id, which has been translated by game already.
 If you think they need to work differently, do that, and make it work, I don't have a problem with that, so long as it all works, this is just the way I was thinking about it.
 * Message for EthanR: I've almost finished implementing items.
 I made a bunch of different changes.
 Items are managed in the item module.
 Every game element (Person, Object, Room, ETC.) refers to an item via its ID.
 You can query the name of the item via a static interface in the Item class.
 If you later need a pointer to the actual item, you can do several things:
 	1. Get a plain old Item* (if one exists) for the name/id (you can query with either name or id)